tomcam/least-github-pages/docs/github-pages-advantages.md

 natural set of conventions similar to the way many people format email.
 But because it centers around text files, you can easily pick them up and move them to a different content management system if don't like GitHub Pages
-* GitHub Pages is built on top of Git and GitHub, a powerful version control combination.
+* [GitHub Pages](https://pages.github.com) is built on top of Git and GitHub, a powerful version control combination.
 Version control lets you roll back to earlier versions of a page (or the whole site) if you make a mistake somewhere
-* Because it's based on GitHub, GitHub Pages automatically has a bug/feature reporting system called Issues that's available to every publication you create
+* Because it's based on GitHub, GitHub Pages automatically has a bug/feature reporting system called Issues that's available to every publication you create.
+Collaboration is built into every GitHub pages you create with no exta effort from you
-* GitHub offers a clear, easy-to-read preview of Markdown pages.
-That means even if you don't use GitHub for the final output, you can quickly see a rough idea of the finished page and make edits to it instantly, with automatic control.
+* GitHub offers a clear, easy-to-read preview of Markdown pages That means even if you don't use GitHub for the final output, you can quickly see a rough idea of the finished page and make edits to it instantly, with automatic control
-* Because of the GitHub integration it's great for teams
+* Because of the GitHub integration it's ideal for teams
 * It's web-based, so you can start a page at home, then pick it up later a work without having to install any software or copy files manually
 * It's ideally suited for simple read-only blogs where absolute control over formatting isn't as important